Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/Design.md

 ### Observations/Changes
 - I researched and came up with the overall userflow using FigJam for the open source project, which is an e-commerce platform for techies.
 -----Main Goal -- Userflow

+## Name: Nora Eboesomi , Ayomide Olowosile

+## Description: Design Style Guide
+### Observations/Changes
+- Using the research result and the design brief, Ayomide and I came up with a design style guide which included Logo, Colors, Typography, Iconography, Form fields, Buttons and Alerts for desktop, tablet and mobile screens.
+- The importance of the style guide is to ensure consistency throughout the design.
+-----Main Goal -- Design Style Guide

+## Name:

+## Description:
+### Observations/Changes

+-----Main Goal --